Walter Feit

 Walter Feit (October 26, 1930 – July 29, 2004) was an Austrian-born American mathematician who worked in finite group theory and representation theory.
 His contributions provided elementary infrastructure used in algebra, geometry, topology, number theory, and logic.
 His work helped the development and utilization of sectors like cryptography, chemistry, and physics.

 He was born to a Jewish family in Vienna and escaped for England in 1939 via the Kindertransport.
 He moved to the United States in 1946 where he became an undergraduate at the University of Chicago.
-He did his Ph.D. at the University of Michigan, and became a professor at Cornell University in 1952, and at Yale University in 1964.
+He completed his Ph.D. at the University of Michigan in 1955, and later became a professor at Cornell University, and at Yale University in 1964.

 His most famous result is his proof, joint with John G. Thompson, of the Feit–Thompson theorem that all finite groups of odd order are solvable.
 At the time it was written, it was probably the most complicated and difficult mathematical proof ever completed.He wrote almost a hundred other papers, mostly on finite group theory, character theory (in particular introducing the concept of a coherent set of characters), and modular representation theory.
 Another regular theme in his research was the study of linear groups of small degree, that is, finite groups of matrices in low dimensions.
 It was often the case that, while the conclusions concerned groups of complex matrices, the techniques employed were from modular representation theory.